TechShady/Dynatrace-DashboardsV4/README.md

 2. Run ```UpdateAppCompareDashboards.bat``` and pass in the following parameters
   *	Token
   *	3-digit prefix you used in DeployTenant/DeployApplication/DeployFunnel for the primary app (top half of dashboard)
-  *	3-digit prefix you used in DeployTenant/DeployApplication/DeployFunnel for the secondary app (bottom half of dashboard) This will update the Compare Dashboards for the Tenant/App/Funnel with a time filter of X in the upper half and X*2 in the bottom half of the Compare Dashboards.
+  *	3-digit prefix you used in DeployTenant/DeployApplication/DeployFunnel for the secondary app (bottom half of dashboard)<br>
+This will update the Compare Dashboards for the Tenant/App/Funnel with a time filter of X in the upper half and X*2 in the bottom half of the Compare Dashboards.
 My example will filter the top tiles for last 12 hours and the bottom tiles with the previous 12 hours.

 ## How do I integrate a Custom Dashboard into the Tenant Overview Dashboard?